-Community Organizing.
+Community Organizing and Outreach.
 Through our Recreation Community Initiative (RCI), the Parks Alliance supports and advocates for Philadelphia’s playgrounds, community centers, and recreation centers.
-Our volunteers help us build capacity at rec centers throughout the city by engaging neighbors, increasing programming, and activating community networks.
+Our interns help us build capacity at rec centers throughout the city by engaging neighbors, increasing programming, and activating community networks.
 We're looking for volunteers who are excited to work in the field and/or help run the program from the office.

-Development.
+Development & Grant Writing.
 Development is how nonprofits find funding, primarily through relational resources.
-We would love participants with a background in grant writing or fundraising to join us.
-But don’t fret, we are also looking for volunteers who are ready to learn the unique world of development and can help us with tasks ranging from donor research to board development.
+We prefer applicants with a background in grant writing, fundraising, or event planning to join us.
+If you are new to the field, we are also looking for volunteers who are ready to learn nonprofit funding strategies and can help us with tasks ranging from donor research to board development.

 Design.
 Decent infrastructure is essential for a sustainable city.
 We have a need for design students to analyze our public space infrastructure and produce alternate designs for buildings and parks based on the needs of the surrounding community.
 Experience required.

 Public Policy.
-In the coming year, the Parks Alliance will advocate for a higher parks and recreation budget and publish materials on city and state policies that influence parks and recreation.
-We are looking for volunteers with strong writing backgrounds and knowledge of public policy to research and draft these materials.
-Volunteers will gain valuable experience working with advocacy and lobbying groups to develop the materials, which will be used statewide.
+In the coming year, the Parks Alliance will advocate for a higher parks and recreation budget through building a state-wide coalition of advocacy organizations, city officials, and neighborhood groups.
+We are looking for volunteers with strong writing backgrounds and a desire to dive head-first into the world of organizing state politics.
+Volunteers will gain valuable experience working with our Executive Director and will learn what it takes to have an impact in Harrisburg.

 Urban Studies.
 Before starting a new community outreach project, we like to have a complete understanding of the surrounding neighborhood.
 Help us better serve our communities by researching the history of neighborhoods, explaining its development and social changes over time, and giving us valuable information on the current wants and needs of the community.
 The best applicants will be asked for a writing sample that shows their ability to pull narratives from research.